JianGuanTHU/StoryEndGen/Readme.md

 Jian Guan*, Yansen Wang*, Minlie Huang.
 Story Ending Generation with Incremental Encoding and Commonsense Knowledge.
 In AAAI, Honolulu, USA

 ## Main Results
+Note that there is something wrong with bleu-2 in the result reported in the paper.
 ![](result.png)